Scientific Research Red Light Therapy

 • Short-term cognitive improvements

-• Type: Controlled experimental study.
+• Study type: Controlled experimental study.

 5. Pan W, et al. Advances in photobiomodulation for cognitive impairment (2023 review)